 The Galapagos is a competitive market for small ships, and it can be difficult for vessels to stand out.
 But the Grace does.
 Formerly owned by Princess Grace of Monaco, the ship is a historically significant and luxurious platform with outstanding service and guides.
 Motor Yacht Grace’s stellar past includes ownership of royalty, millionaire tycoons and a stint in the British Navy.
 Due to her small size and iconic elegance, we often recommend the Grace to clients seeking a high-end experience aboard a ship as unique as the Galapagos Islands.
 Book the Grace Kelly Suite aboard to stay in the same suite that Grace Kelly and Prince Rainier did on their honeymoon.
 This yacht was a wedding gift from Aristotle Onassis to the Prince and Princess of Monaco.
 Read more details on the History of Motor Yacht Grace.

 Choose the Grace if you are seeking a combination of luxury, history and exploration.
 Travelers comment that the service on board this ship, coupled with the true feeling of a safari experience, is unlike anything that is currently offered in Galapagos.
 Refit and reconstructed during several stages of her past, the ship has always maintained her graceful and stylish lines.
 The Grace has begun a new era in her rich history.
 The level of service on board, coupled with her beauty and luxury, are highlights.
-She is quickly becoming an icon in the Galapagos and her best years are surely yet to come.
+She has becom an icon in the Galapagos and her best years are surely yet to come.

 Common Areas Aboard Grace